NagarajNaik2005/EVENTRA-A-Collage-event-management-app/README.md

-# 🎉 Eventra – College Event Management Web App
+# 🎉 EVENTRA – College Event Management Web App

 **Eventra** is a full-stack web application designed to simplify and automate college event management.
 Students can log in, view upcoming and recent events, register for cultural or sports sub-events, and track their registrations in a personal dashboard.